agn453/HI-TECH-Z80-C/README.md

     The compiler front-end for driving the HI-TECH Z80 C compiler for CP/M to produce code to run on a Zilog Z280 MPU.
-It accepts command lines similar to the C.COM front-end from the *dist* folder - with one extra command-line switch to perform optimisation of generated assembly language to use the enhanced Z280 instructions.
+It accepts command lines similar to the C.COM front-end from the *dist* folder - with a modified command-line switch to perform optimisation of generated assembly language to use the enhanced Z280 instructions.
+    You can optimise for size (-O2) or speed (-OF2).
+For example,

         c280 -of2 ...

-    will cause the OPTIMH.COM pass to perform this optimisation.
+    will cause the OPTIMH.COM pass to perform speed optimisation.

 OPTIMH.COM and OPTIMH.C
     This is the Z280 assembly language optimiser (with source-code).